Virtual Desktop Service

 - Follow the on screen instructions to Download and install the client app which should be free.

-PC.
-If your device is a Personal Computer, Laptop or a Tablet with no VMware View app available in the Tablet’s app store:
+To install the virtual desktop on a PC, Laptop or a Tablet with no VMware View app available in the Tablet’s app store:

 Select Install VMware Horizon View Client and you will be redirected to the client download page (external site).

 Follow the on screen instructions to select, download and install the correct client for your operating system from the list provided.
 Be careful to correctly pick a 32-bit or 64-bit client version if both options exist.

 How do I open the Virtual Desktop Service?

 To open the Virtual Desktop Service: